How to Build a Birdhouse

 Most any softwood (pine, cedar, cypress, redwood, fir) will work for your birdhouse.
 We used pine for the walls and base, exterior fir plywood for the roof, and birch square dowels (available at home centers or hobby shops) as well as birch dowel pins for porch balusters.

-We used simple tools to build this project.
-You’ll notice the 1×8 pine boards are actually 7-1/4 in. wide but need to be 7 in. wide for this project.
+Pro Tip: You’ll notice the 1×8 pine boards are actually 7-1/4 in. wide but need to be 7 in. wide for this project.
 If you don’t have a table saw to rip them to this narrower width, have the lumberyard rip them for you and then cut the lengths at home with the simple tools shown.

 Project step-by-step (13)